UOS-CGLab/Subdivision/README.md

 ### Draw ordinary points(patch)

-For the ordinary points, we use b-spline patch to draw.
-Patch with same subdivision level and same texture part have no problem to draw.
-But when we draw patches with different subdivision level or different texture part, we need to do some extra work.
+To draw ordinary points, we use B-spline patches.
+Patches with the same subdivision level and texture part can be drawn without issue.
+However, for patches with differing subdivision levels or texture parts, additional steps are required.

-For the patches with different subdivision level, we use tessellation to draw.
+For patches with different subdivision levels, tessellation is used.
+Below is the code that generates texcoord and index data for tessellation.

 This is the code to generate the texcoord and index data for the tessellation:
 ```javascript